sowsri1218/AWSAlertWizard/README.md

   - **AWSLambdaBasicExecutionRole** for Lambda logging.
   - **AmazonDynamoDBFullAccess** for database access.
   - **AmazonSESFullAccess** for email notifications.
-- Attach the role to your Lambda function.
+- Attach the role to the Lambda function.

 ### 3. Create Lambda Function
 - Navigate to the AWS Lambda Console.